Skip to content

 Building Commissioning

 The commissioning of ships has been historically used by the Navy to ensure vessels were ready for sea prior to leaving port.
-Since a breakdown at sea would be not only costly but life threatening, commissioning ensures that the investment is ready for its intended operations and is ready for service.
+Since a breakdown at sea would be costly and life-threatening, commissioning ensures the investment is ready for its intended operations and service.
 A sea-worthy ship is one whose materials, systems and staff have successfully completed a thorough commissioning process.

-Building Commissioning (Cx) has quickly become increasingly important as the systems within the built environment have become more complex and interdependent.
-These rapidly advancing technologies and continued integration means that a deficiency in one component can result in sub-optimal operation and performance among other components, requiring a team to investigate and provide resolutions.
+Building Commissioning (Cx) is increasingly important as the systems within the built environment have become more complex and interdependent.
+These rapidly advancing technologies and continued integration mean that a deficiency in one component can result in sub-optimal operation and performance among other components, requiring a team to investigate and provide resolutions.

-As the benefits derived from commissioning are becoming more understood, building owners and developers are using commissioning in order to ensure more out of their investment.
+Building owners use commissioning to ensure more out of their investment, as the benefits of commissioning have been seen.
 Successful commissioning can provide significant savings in costs, energy and resources.

-BOMA cost data for office buildings suggests that building commissioning can result in energy savings of 20 – 50% and maintenance savings of 15 – 35%.
+BOMA cost data for office buildings suggests that building commissioning can result in 20 – 50% energy savings and maintenance savings of 15 – 35%.

 Other benefits of successful commissioning include: